Star Trek: The Motion Picture: Theatrical release

-To coincide with the film's release, Pocket Books published a novelization written by Roddenberry.
-The only Star Trek novel Roddenberry wrote, the book adds back story and elements that did not appear in the movie; for example, the novelization mentions that Willard Decker is the son of Commodore Matt Decker from the original series episode "The Doomsday Machine"—a plot element intended for the Phase II television series.
-The novel also has a different opening scene to introduce Vejur and Kirk, concentrates in sections on Kirk's struggle with confidence in taking command of the Enterprise again and expands on Ilia and Decker's relationship.
-The Vejur spelling for the "intruder's" name was used exclusively in the novel Roddenberry authored, from its first appearance on page 179 of the first paperback edition of the novelization through to the account on the novel's page 241 of Kirk reading the undamaged "V-G-E-R" letters on the fictional "Voyager 6" space probe's nameplate.
+To coincide with the film's release, Pocket Books published a paperback novelization written by Roddenberry, the only Star Trek novel he was to write.
+The book adds back story and several elements that did not appear in the film; for example, the novelization confirms that Willard Decker is the son of Commodore Matt Decker from the original series episode "The Doomsday Machine"—a plot element intended for the Phase II television series and mentioned in early drafts of the film script.
+The novel also has a different opening scene to introduce Vejur and Kirk, concentrates in sections on Kirk's struggle with confidence in commanding the Enterprise again and expands on the romantic relationship between Decker and Ilia.
+The Vejur spelling for the "intruder's" name was used exclusively in the novel Roddenberry authored, from its first appearance on page 179 of the first paperback edition of the novelization through to the account on the novel's page 241 of Kirk reading the legible "V-G-E-R" letters on the fictional "Voyager 6" space probe's damaged nameplate.
 In addition to the novel, Star Trek printed media included a coloring book, ship blueprints, a starship "history book," a sticker book of graphics, a home costume how-to book and a comic book adaptation published by Marvel Comics as Marvel Super Special #15 (Dec.
 1979).
 Toys included action figures, ship models, and a variety of watches, phaser mockups and communicators.
-McDonald's sold specially designed Star Trek Happy Meals.
+McDonald's sold special Star Trek Happy Meals.
 The marketing was part of a coordinated approach by Paramount and its parent conglomerate Gulf+Western to create a sustained Star Trek product line.
-The Motion Picture novel started Pocket Books' Star Trek book franchise, which produced 18 consecutive bestsellers within a decade.
+The Motion Picture novel launched Pocket Books' Star Trek book franchise, which produced 18 consecutive bestsellers within a decade.

-Owing to the rush to complete the film, The Motion Picture was never screened before test audiences, something Wise later regretted.
-The director carried the fresh print of the film to the world premiere, held at the K-B MacArthur Theater in Washington, D.C.
-Roddenberry, Wise, and the principal cast attended the function, which also served as an invitational benefit for the scholarship and youth education fund of the National Space Club.
-While thousands of fans were expected to attend, rain reduced fan turnout to around 300.
+Owing to the rush to complete the film before the scheduled release date, Star Trek: The Motion Picture was never screened before test audiences, which Wise later stated that he regretted.
+On December 6, 1979, the director arrived in Washington, D.C. with a fresh print of the film at the world premiere, held at the K-B MacArthur Theater.
+Roddenberry, Wise, and the principal cast attended the gala function, which also served as an invitational benefit for the scholarship and youth education fund of the National Space Club.
+While thousands of fans were expected to attend, rain that evening reduced fan turnout to around 300.
 The premiere was followed by a black-tie reception at the National Air and Space Museum.
-More than 500 people—consisting of the cast and crew, working members of the space community, and the few "hardcore Trekkies" who could afford the $100 admission price—filled the museum.
+More than 500 people—consisting of the cast and crew, working members of the space community, and "hardcore Trekkies" who could afford to pay $100 for admission—filled the museum.